Salah Farah: Legacy and Film

 In an interview before his death, Farah said "It's only the religion that is the difference, so I ask my brother Muslims to take care of the Christians so that the Christians also take care of us... and let us help one another and let us live together peacefully."

-He was posthumously awarded The Order of the Grand Warrior - one of Kenya's highest civilian honours during the subsequent State of the Nation address.
+He was posthumously awarded the Order of the Grand Warrior, a Kenyan civilian honour for risking your own life to save another, during the subsequent State of the Nation address.
 The Kenyan President, Uhuru Kenyatta, said Farah "...is a costly reminder that we all have a role to protecting our freedoms."

 Farah's story received international coverage, attracting the attention of German actress and filmmaker Katja Benrath.
 Benrath chose the story for her graduation project, which became the film Watu Wote: All of Us.
 The critically acclaimed film won an award at the Student Academy Award, and was nominated for Academy Award for Best Live Action Short Film.